junglert/ava/README.md

   You will be asked to enter the password of the remote host, enter the password and ansible should now setup the website.

-# What else can you do with this script?:
+# What else can you do with this script?

   You can use any .yml playbook and deploy it via this script.
   Just simply change the path of the variable.

 ***
-# Future plans:
+# Future plans

    - automatically installes ansible if not already installed